LifeWithVetta

 Lisbon is full of beautiful viewpoints, historic streets, and incredible food.
 But the city’s soul is found in its music.

-If you want to go beyond sightseeing and learn something about the culture of Portugal, it is absolutely worth stepping inside.
+If you want to go beyond sightseeing and actually understand the culture of Portugal, this is one of the easiest and most meaningful places to start.

 Comments